AliceO2Group/QualityControl/doc/ModulesDevelopment.md

 2. Push the branch : `git push --set-upstream origin feature-new-stuff`
 2. Add and commit your changes onto this branch : `git add Abc.cxx ; git commit Abc.cxx`
 3. Push your commits : `git push`
 4. Once you are satisfied with your changes, make a _Pull Request_ (PR).
 Go to your branches on the github webpage, and click "New Pull Request".
 Explain what you did.
-If you only wanted to share the progress, but your PR is not ready for a review yet, please put **[WIP]** (Wor
+If you only wanted to share the progress, but your PR is not ready for a review yet, please put **[WIP]** (Work In Progress) in the beginning of its name.
+5. One of the QC developers will check your code.
+It will also be automatically tested.
+6. Once approved the changes will be merged in the main repo.
+You can delete your branch.

+For a new feature, just create a new branch for it and use the same procedure.
+Do not fork again.
+You can work on several features at the same time by having parallel branches.

+General ALICE Git guidelines can be accessed [here](https://alisw.github.io/git-tutorial/).

 ## Raw data source

 To read a raw data file, one can use the O2's [RawFileReader](https://github.com/AliceO2Group/AliceO2/tree/dev/Detectors/Raw#rawfilereader).
 On the same page, there are instructions to write such file from Simulation.